Oklahoma senator defends bill to name rib eye ‘State Steak of Oklahoma’

 But, some Oklahomans have other thoughts on spending legislative time and money on such a bill.

-"I think Oklahoma has a whole lot of pressing issues versus someone wasting time thinking about ribeyes, naming it as our official steak," said Agafar Cooper.
+"I think Oklahoma has a whole lot of pressing issues versus someone wasting time thinking about rib eyes, naming it as our official steak," said Agafar Cooper.

 "They could be working on education instead of thinking about steak names," said Brent Thrasher.